RASHIDINASORO/final-project/README.md

 The project is done using Node Js
 Full stack JavaScript framework
 #To run the Project
-navigate to termin and run
+navigate to terminal and run

 Node server.js